ESPRESSO: Instrument

-For calibration, ESPRESSO uses a laser frequency comb (LFC), with backup of two ThAr lamps.
-It features three instrumental modes: singleHR, singleUHR and multiMR.
 In the singleHR mode ESPRESSO can be fed by any of the four UTs.

 Status

 All design work was completed and finalised by April 2013, with the manufacturing phase of the project commencing thereafter.
 ESPRESSO was tested on June 3, 2016.
 ESPRESSO first light occurred on September 25, 2016, during which they spotted various objects, among them the star 60 Sgr A. After being shipped to Chile, installed at the VLT, ESPRESSO saw its first light there on 27 November 2017, in 1-UT mode, observing the star Tau Ceti; the first star observed in the 4-UT mode was on February 3, 2018.

-ESPRESSO has been opened to the astronomical community in the 1-UT mode (one single telescope used), and is producing scientific data since October 24, 2018.
-On quiet stars it has already demonstrated radial-velocity precision of 25 cm/s over a full night.
-However, there have been some problems, for example, in light collecting efficiency which was around 30% lower than expected and required.
-And so, some fine-tuning, including replacing the parts causing the efficiency problem and subsequent re-testing, were to be done on the instrument before the full 4-UT mode was open to the scientific community in April 2019.
 A problem was discovered in the ESPRESSO charge-coupled device controllers, digital imaging hardware, where a differential nonlinearity issue has reduced the resolution obtainable more severely than was previously feared.
 The ESO detector team that determined the source of the problem is currently, as of June 2019, working on a new version of the associated hardware in order to remedy this hopefully temporary setback.

 On August 29, 2019, the ESPRESSO ETC was updated to reflect the gain in transmission after the technical mission of July.
 This gain influx was, on average, ≈50% in the UHR and HR modes and ≈40% in the MR.